nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

-# Tutorial Objectives
+# Tutorial objectives

-The **Summary Statistics and QC tutorial** is intended as a functional guide to help assess the quality characteristics of a single Nanopore sequence run.
+The **Summary statistics and QC tutorial** is intended as a functional guide to help assess the quality characteristics of a single Nanopore sequencing run.
 This tutorial aims to enable an objective assessment of the performance of a Nanopore flowcell run and to assess the sequence characteristics to benchmark quality.

-Sufficient information is provided in the tutorial such that the workflow can be tested, validated, and replicated.
+Sufficient information is provided in the tutorial that the workflow can be tested, validated and replicated.
 The tutorial is provided with an example dataset from a barcoded sequence library.
 The tutorial is intended to address important questions;

 * how many reads (and how many gigabases) were sequenced?
 * what fraction of my sequence collection is good quality?